Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_notification.md

 // If you don’t want to receive push notifications throughout the whole day，start:0, end:24;
 // If you want to not receive push notifications from 7 am to 5 pm，start:7, end:17;
 // If you want to not receive push notifications from 10pm to 8am，start:22, end:8;
-EMError *err = [EMClient.sharedClient.pushManager disableOfflinePushStart:0 end:24];
+AgoraError *err = [AgoraChatClient.sharedClient.pushManager disableOfflinePushStart:0 end:24];
 if (err) {
     // Set up failed
 }else {